PACE at CMU

-Throughout the academic year there are different one-time service opportunities offered weekly.
-Service Saturdays are a great way get out into the Pittsburgh community and volunteer alongside other Carnegie Mellon community members.
-Sign-up by yourself or with a friend for as few or as many Service Saturdays that interest you.
+Weekend Service Opportunities, offered weekly throughout the year, are a great way to get out into the Pittsburgh community and volunteer for unique, one-time service opportunities.
+Sign up solo or with a friend for as few, or as many, Weekend Service Opportunities that interest you.

 All projects are accessible via public transportation or transportation will be provided.

-The Office SLICE and/or PACE can coordinate individualized service opportunities that are customized for individuals or as a group.
-This is a great way for your group or team to come together and make an impact in our local community.
+PACE can coordinate individualized service opportunities for individuals or groups to make an impact in our local community.
+Potential service areas of impact include:

 - Adult Education and Literacy